BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 But wait, there’s more!

 Over the past few months, we also built out a third application, which I’ll post about here soon.
 That third application is very related to the product described in this post!

+Thank you Mitchell for making all of this possible.
+It was an awesome experience.
+The epitome of true product development.

+About a month ago, I took a new full-time corp-to-corp software engineering role through my consultancy.
+The role is with a large software company based in Massachusetts.
+More on that soon.

 #### Thanks for reading!
 Leave a like or comment on LinkedIn if you enjoyed this post!